shixen/quiz/README.md

 | click answer  | brings you to next question     |  brings you to next question |
 | click play again button  | brings you to the beginning   | brings you to the beginning |

-testing was done through the whole build of the project using google devtools to pinpoint any issius along the way.
+* testing was done through the whole build of the project using google devtools to pinpoint any issius along the way.
+* manual testing was done to see the responsiveness of the page with google devtools
+* Accessability testing was done with lighthouse

 ### Automated testing